Hand Warmer Knitting Patterns

-Love this basic ribbed pattern.
-A ribbed design fits snugly and allows for a little leeway in the fit of the gloves too.
+I absolutely love this basic ribbed handwarmer knitting pattern.
+A ribbed design that fits snugly and allows for a little leeway in the fit of the gloves too.

-I've knitted this one and it was great fun.
-It does require a bit of concentration but it's worth it as they are a very pretty pair of gloves.
+- Knitpicks I've knitted this pattern up and it was great fun.
+It does require a bit of concentration but it's worth it as you will create a very pretty pair of gloves.

 - Canadian Living

 This is a brilliant pattern for both men and women with a simple but effective twist design.

 - Judy Coates Perez

-Dr Seussesque Wrist Warmers Apart from the fact they have such a great name, these cute stripy hand warmers are knitted in a fluffy yarn
+- Dr Seussesque Wrist Warmers Apart from the fact they have such a great name, these cute stripy hand warmers are knitted in a fluffy yarn.

-These beautiful gloves are made in sock yarn. really want to try this pattern out, they look really effective.
+These beautiful gloves are made in sock yarn.
+I really want to try this pattern out, they look really effective.